Polska / mazowieckie

 Radom - a city with county rights in central Poland, Mazowieckie Province.
 It lies 103 km south of Warsaw, by the Mleczna River.

-The first Jews settled in Radom probably circa 1568.
+The first Jews settled in Radom probably in 1568.

-In 1724 King August II at the townsmen’s request, granted the privilege de non tolerandis Judaeis and as a result Jews were forbidden to reside in the town and run business.
-The ban was suspended during the Seym session.
-In addition the Jewish merchants were allowed to enter the town.
-However, despite the ban, a dozen or so Jews stayed illegally in the town and majority of them was forced to leave Radom by virtue of further decrees issued in 1743 and 1746 .
+In 1724 King August II, at the townsmen’s request, granted the privilege de non tolerandis Judaeis; as a result Jews were forbidden to reside in the town and run business.
+The ban was suspended during the Sejm session.
+In addition, the Jewish merchants were allowed to enter the town at that time.
+However, despite the ban, a few Jews stayed illegally in the town anyway and majority of them was forced to leave Radom by virtue of further decrees issued in 1743 and 1746.

-According to the preserved sources it is known that in 1765 approximately 65 – 67 people who professed Judaism lived in the Radom suburbs and in 1787 – over 90.
-In 1798, on Radom alderman, Aleksander Potkański’s application, the Jews were allowed to return to the town and settle in the assigned quarter, in the village, which was independent from the municipal laws and lay outside the town (jurydyka).
+According to the preserved sources it is known that in 1765 approximately 65–67 people, who professed Judaism, lived in the Radom suburbs and in 1787 – over 90.
+In 1798, at the request of the county’s head, Aleksander Potkański, the Jews were allowed to return to the town and to settle in the assigned quarter on a territory which was under the jurisdiction of Starocin.
 Despite the ban, the Jews ran businesses, which led to conflicts and arguments with Catholics in Radom.
 After 1814 the Jews were allowed to settle outside the so-called Jewish quarter, however only the wealthiest representatives of the Jewish community in Radom could live in the centre, i.e. mainly bankers, rich merchants, lawyers and doctors.
-Despite all these restrictions, in 1902 the Jews owned 41% of all real property in the town.
+Despite all these restrictions, in 1902 the Jews owned 41% of all real estate in the town.